Nutritional subscription win-back

 Flow 1: Try a different flavor

 One reason for cancellation was dissatisfaction with flavor.
-Shakeology was the core product, and had many flavors and packaging types.
-So we offered that as an alternative.
+Shakeology was the core product, and had many flavors and packaging types, so we offered that as an alternative.

 Flow 2: Pause Shipments